poijqwef/graphs/README.md

     youtubeDataKey: YOUR_YOUTUBE_API_KEY

 Done:
-Find the most influential channels by counting how many times a node is pointed to.
+Find the most influential channels by counting how many times a node has inward edges.
 Used the logarithm of the inward channels to size nodes.

 You need to install graphviz and rsvg-view-3 if you want to visualize large svg files.